 Why you might look for an alternative to Looker Embedded

 Looker’s analytics are high-quality, but generally not suited to startups or smaller businesses, thanks to the price tag.
-One user we interviewed was given a quote of $120k a year as a starting point for their use case (which aligns with the retail prices shared on the AWS Marketplace).
+One user we interviewed was given a quote of $120k a year as a starting point for their use case.

 Here’s a round-up of the main limitations of Looker Embedded:

 - The UX isn’t great.
-Looker embeds through an iframe which means your analytics are in an inflexible rectangular box and experiences can be clunky and slow to load.
-Plus, Looker uses SSO for external embedding, so your customers need to have a Gmail account to log in through the Looker API—this adds another layer of complexity to the experience.
+Looker embeds through an iframe, which means your analytics are in an inflexible rectangular box and experiences can be clunky and slow to load.
+Plus, if you use private embedding rather than signed embedding, your customers need their own login credentials (a Looker account or an SSO provider) just to view the data—adding another layer of complexity to customer-facing deployments.

 - There’s a steep learning curve to full utilization.
-Looker has an easy ramp-up.
-If you’re a Looker Studio user, you can create a simple dashboard in hours.
-But, you’ll need an engineer to dedicate time and effort to understand LookML and fully make the most of Looker’s expensive offering.
+Looker itself has a real ramp-up curve.
+Even if you’re a Looker Studio user, the experience doesn’t really transfer, since each product has its own architecture.
+You’ll need an engineer to dedicate time and effort to understand LookML and fully make the most of Looker’s expensive offering.

 - You get limited control over your design.
 Like all plug-and-play BI tools, Looker lacks full customization freedom.
 “You're never going to be able to make it look exactly how you want and it’s never going to feel like it's directly part of your platform, because it's [embedded] through an iframe,” says Henry Coleman, Co-founder and General Manager at LocalClarity.

-Before writing this article, we investigated all the most popular embedded analytics solutions on the market.
+Before writing this article, we investigated all the most popular alternatives to Looker embedded analytics on the market—including more BI-style platforms with AI capabilities, like ThoughtSpot (if you want that comparison too).
 Here, we’ll explore four of the best alternatives we found, including a purpose-built embedded analytics platform and our own product for building fully bespoke experiences.

 1. Embeddable